MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/networkcontroller/Set-NetworkControllerMultisiteConfiguration.md

 ### -Properties

 Specifies a site configuration for Multisite Peering.
-Site configuration comes as a NetworkControllerMultisiteProperties object.
-This object can be defined as new-object **Microsoft.Windows.NetworkController.NetworkControllerMultisiteProperties**.
+This parameter takes a **NetworkControllerMultisiteProperties** object, which you can create using `New-Object`.

 ```yaml
 Type: Microsoft.Windows.NetworkController.NetworkControllerMultisiteProperties